 Employees may record all hours worked by using handwritten timesheets or by other means.
-To ensure accuracy, each employee should enter their own time and should record the actual times when the employee's work starts and stops each workday.
+To ensure accuracy, each employee should enter their own time and should record the actual times when the employee's work starts and stops each workday, preferably including lunch breaks.

 As we recover, must we keep paying overtime on top of our other burdens?

-There is no Fair Labor Standards Act (FLSA) “emergency” exception that relieves the obligation to pay FLSA-required wages.
-Employees subject to the FLSA’s overtime provision must receive overtime premium at a rate of at least 1.5 times their regular rates of pay for all hours worked over 40 in the employer’s designated seven-day workweek(s).
+There is no “emergency” exception to the Fair Labor Standards Act (FLSA) that relieves the employer from its obligation to pay legally required wages.
+Employees subject to the FLSA’s overtime provision must be paid overtime at a rate of at least 1.5 times their regular rates of pay for all hours worked over 40 in their designated seven-day workweek(s).

-Employees covered by a collective bargaining agreement or some other contract or enforceable understanding might be due more in overtime compensation than the FLSA requires.
+Employees covered by a collective bargaining agreement or some other contract or enforceable understanding might be due more than the FLSA requires.
 Perhaps the terms of that agreement or understanding relax those requirements in emergencies.
 However, no such exception can override the FLSA’s requirements.